private disability pension and sick pay at the same time

 Katrin Straub

-Can you receive a private occupational disability pension and sick pay at the same time?
-Many policyholders are unsure about how these benefits relate to each other.
-This article clarifies the situation and shows you how to avoid financial disadvantages.
+Can you receive a private occupational disability pension and sickness benefit at the same time?
+Many policyholders are unsure how these benefits interact with each other.
+This article explains and shows you how to avoid financial disadvantages.

 The topic in brief and concise terms